-Founded by Sir Neville Marriner in 1958 and now under the baton of Joshua Bell, the Academy of St Martin in the Fields is one of Britain's leading chamber orchestras.
-The Academy, along with Bell, are Classic FM's first ever Artist in Residence.
+Founded by Sir Neville Marriner in 1958 and now led by Music Director Joshua Bell, the Academy of St. Martin in the Fields is one of Britain's leading chamber orchestras.

-- However, demand for the Academy grew following its first concert at the Church of St Martin in the Fields and its debut recording two years later.
-The Orchestra’s size and repertoire also grew, and Sir Neville was forced to take up the baton.
+However, demand for the Academy grew following its first concert at the Church of St Martin in the Fields and its debut recording two years later.
+The Orchestra’s size and repertoire also grew, and Sir Neville decided to put down his violin and take up the baton.

 Did you know?

 The ensemble's name comes from Trafalgar Square's St Martin in the Fields church, where the orchestra gave its first concert on November 13, 1959.

 The Academy, along with Bell, were Classic FM’s first ever Artist in Residence.